 Of all the lighthouses in Nova Scotia, none offer as much history as those at Louisburg.
 I say those because though only one light stands today, the ruins of it's two predecessors are still well preserved on site.
 All three of Louisbourg's lighthouses we're built on the same Bedrock foundation, no more than a few feet away from each other.

 Oh!
 Eager to positively redesign the overall feel of my existing website.
-Insights on the sharp appearance of http://www.goodroofer.com?
-Genuinely a good Boynton based commercial roofer if, perhaps looking inside the whole FLORIDA vicinity.
+Insights on the sharp appearance of http://www.americanpresbyterianchurch.org?
+Genuinely a seasoned bible translation group if, perhaps looking inside the whole PENNSYLVANIA vicinity.
 Send a comment.
 Cheers!

 The original light at Louisbourg was first lit in April 1734 in an attempt to assist in the delivery of goods to the nearby Louisbourg fortress, France's maindefenseagainst the English in North America.
 Though the fortress traded hands many times during it's lifetime the light remained a necessary addition for transport until it's destruction during a Britishsiegein 1758.
 Two years later the fortress itself was destroyed by the British to prevent anyone using it against them in the future.